ajwills72/ajwills72.github.io/vpn-setup.md

 On 12th September 2022, TIS switched over to two-factor authentication for the VPN, breaking all [previous solutions](/assets/pdf/vpn-setup-now-broken.pdf) documented on this site.
 So far, we've been able to get it working via a non-pay desktop app.
 Anyone who can work out a CLI solution, let Andy Wills know!

+This worked fine for about four years but as of August 2026, TIS moved to a newer version of FortiClient that requires setup by TIS helpdesk as they have a code to enter into Zero Trust Telemetry.
+They do this by remote control of your machine rather than providing the code.
+So, **the instructions below no longer work, contact TIS for support**.

 ## Desktop app solution

 1. Download the non-pay version of FortiClient for Linux, from [FortiNet](https://links.fortinet.com/forticlient/deb/vpnagent)